Breadcrumb

 • Explore different repertoires: Broaden your musical horizons

-Choral singing is much more than a musical practice: it's a profound human experience that develops listening, discipline, and group spirit.
+Choral singing is much more than a musical practice: it is a profound human experience that develops listening, discipline, and team spirit.
 It offers everyone the opportunity to participate in creating collective beauty that surpasses the sum of its parts.